CameronBrooks11/Cams-Nexus/pages/Project Icarus.md

 	- Review the open source
 		- Licensing
 	- Refine the source
-		- Tries to essentially "crack" or convert a design back into one which can be edited with an open source design description -
+		- Tries to essentially "crack" or convert a design back into one which can be edited with an interpretable open source design [language description]
+	-
 - ## Features Scratch
 - Online user friendly CAD viewer and editor